Epistimio/orion/docs/src/user/cli/status.rst

 The ``--collapse`` Argument
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-On the other end, if you wish to only get an overview of the experiments and the amount of trials
+On the other hand, if you wish to only get an overview of the experiments and the amount of trials
 linked to them without looking through the whole EVC tree, you can use the ``--collapse``
 option.
 As its name indicates, it will collapse every children into the root experiment and make a
 total count of the amount of trials `in that EVC tree`.
 As always, we provide an output to